 a.
 Determine if you have a leaky gut.

 If you have mysterious symptoms or an autoimmune diagnosis, it’s near certain you have a leaky gut too.
-If you’d rather get the data consider getting Diagnostic Solutions’ GI MAP™ comprehensive stool test which includes pathogens, potential autoimmune triggering microbes and zonulin, a marker of leaky gut, and a leaky brain.
+If you’d rather get the data consider getting Diagnostic Solutions’ GI MAP™ comprehensive stool test which includes pathogens, potential autoimmune triggering microbes, and a zonulin add-on, a marker of leaky gut and a potentially leaky brain.

 b.
 Follow a “5R” gut repair program: Remove (“weed”) inflammatory foods and pathogenic organisms.
 2. Replace missing digestive enzymes and stomach acid.
 3. Reinoculate missing beneficial bacteria with probiotics (“seed”); and “feed” good bacteria with prebiotics.
 4. Repair the gut lining with targeted nutrients like Vitamin A, L-glutamine, zinc, pantothenic acid (vitamin B5), aloe vera, and essential fatty acids.
 5. Rebalance your life with more movement, better sleep & less stress.